 The Economics course (or 'Tripos'), like other Cambridge Triposes is split into Part I and Part II

 Part I of the Tripos (the first year) provides an interesting consolidation and extension of studies for those who have taken Economics at Advanced level, but it is in no way a requirement to have done so.
 It covers key topics in micro- and macro-economics, selected aspects of political economy, political and sociological aspects of economics and british economic history.

-Part IIA (the second year) covers compulsory papers on micro- and macro-economics plus economics and social statistics.
+Part IIA (the second year) covers compulsory papers on micro- and macro-economics and Econometrics.
 The emphasis is on analytical tools and their use and provide much of the theoretical background required for Part II.
-In addition students can begin to explore other areas such as Economic Development, Sociology and Mathematics for Economists and Statisticians.
+In addition students can begin to explore other areas such as Economic Development, Labour Economics and Mathematics for Economists and Statisticians.

 In Part IIB (the third year), there is considerably more scope for specialisation.
 Whilst students continue to study compulsory units in micro- and macro-economic principles, they can also study a range of topics from economic theory to mathematical economics; the economics of developemnt to statistics; economic history to a subject in the field of sociology or politics.

-We usually aim to make four or five offers in Economics each year, although this will depend on the strength of the field and the space available in the College.
-We usually have between three and four applicants per place.
+We usually aim to admit three undergraduates in Economics each year, although this will depend on the strength of the field and the space available in the College.

-Where possible, candidates are encouraged to attend the Magdalene College Open Days which are organised between April and July.
+Where possible, candidates are encouraged to attend the Magdalene College Open Days which are organised in July.
 These provide the candidates with an opportunity to obtain both general information about student life at Magdalene and specific details about the Economics Tripos.

 Candidates for Economics at Magdalene are judged on five main areas.